pmacpherson/aws-study-group/inprogress/challenge-05/readme.md

-Challenge 05 - AWS Lambda, Amazon DynamoDB, CloudWatch Events
+Challenge 05 - An Introduction to Amazon DynamoDB and CloudWatch Events
 ==================

 Create a lambda function that is executed every minute and writes an entry to a dynamodb table.